TheRenegadeCoder/sample-programs/archive/e/elixir/README.md

 # Sample Programs in Elixir

+> [!NOTE]
+> **This page is auto-generated.
+DO NOT EDIT!**

 Welcome to Sample Programs in Elixir!
-To find documentation related to the Elixir code in this repo, look [here.](https://sampleprograms.io/languages/elixir)
+To find documentation related to the Elixir code in this repo, look [here](https://sampleprograms.io/languages/elixir).

 ## Sample Programs List - 8/38 :disappointed: